Foreign Policy Analysis

 This course will provide the student with the basic tools of foreign policy analysis and further insights into its application on different actors in the current international system, with a special focus on state actors.

-- Oral presentation, based on the draft version of the final essay: 10% of the grade
+- Final essay: 60% of the grade (oral presentation, based on the draft version of the essay: 10% of the grade; written final version of the paper: 50% of the grade).